NiklasEi/www-nikl-me/blog/2023/notes_on_android_development_with_bevy.md

 ## Where to render

-Different mobile devices have different screen forms and cut-outs for e.g. cameras.
-A mobile application should not render behind the info bar or software buttons.
+Different mobile devices have different screen geometries and cut-outs for e.g. cameras.
+A mobile application should not render content behind the info bar or software buttons.
 This is one of the challenges I have not completely solved yet.

-My current attempt is the following system that runs in an early state and every time the orientation changes
+My current attempt is the following system that runs in an early state and every time the orientation changes:
 ```rust

 pub fn calculate_layout(